CCPM-IO/.github/CONTRIBUTING.md

 ### Version Control Services

 Our primary version control service is GitHub.
-We expect repository management and code maintenance to occur through our [`CCPM-TIS` GitHub organization](https://github.com/CCPM-TIS).
+We expect repository management and code maintenance to occur through our [`CCPM-IO` GitHub organization](https://github.com/CCPM-IO).
 We discourage direct commits to the default branch (for example, `main` or `master`) for all repositories.
 Changes to default repository branches occur through ["feature branches"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) and [GitHub pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with related code review and merges after  approval.